laoban-dev/laoban/code/modules/laoban/README.md

 laoban is ideal to help you
 * If you are a member of a company with standards (such as 'which version of node', 'which version of react') then laoban is ideal to help you manage those standards

-# Getting starting

-* If you are new to a package that is managed by `laoban` then start [here](https://laoban.dev/laoban/LAOBAN.EXISTING.html)
-* If you want to try out `laoban` on your package start [here](https://laoban.dev/laoban/GETTING.STARTED.html)

 # Motivation